SheemaMasood381/Generative-Ai/README.md

 # Generative AI (Module 5)

 This repository contains various projects and experiments related to Generative AI, primarily developed using Jupyter Notebooks and Python.
-The main focus of these projects is to explore and implement different generative models and techniques.
+The main focus of these projects is to explore and implement various generative AI techniques and tools.

 ## Folder Structure